 Challenge: The data and reporting team are swamped with work.
 Could applying an equity-centered design approach save them time, while also better meeting the needs of those who use their dashboards and reports?

 Strategy: I invited every member, on the nearly 15-person team, to a brief, individual, get-to-know-you interview.
 They discussed their portfolio of work, current and future challenges on their projects.
 I then shared a high-level summary of the interviews back with everyone to confirm my understanding of their insights.
-Next, I worked with the branch manager to clarify a vision for applying an equity-centered design framework to the team.
-We used past and current projects of the team to communicate each step in the framework, especially as it related to providing data dashboards and reports as a service to field offices, executives in the agency, and officials in Congress and the White House.
-Four workstreams / next steps came out of this strategy (described below under “Outputs.”)
+Next, I worked with the team manager to clarify a vision for applying an equity-centered design framework to the team.
+We used past and current projects of the team to communicate each step in the framework, especially as it related to providing data dashboards and reports as a service to field offices, executives in the agency, officials in Congress and the White House.
+Four “next steps” came out of this strategy (described below under “Outputs.”)

 Equity Considerations: I adapted an equity-centered design approach to this team’s work using a six-step process.

-Outputs: In collaboration with others, I led (1) usability testing of a data dashboard with eight people in field offices and Asylum headquarters, (2) creating templates to prototype data dashboards among data engineers and data scientists before they spend anytime building them, (3) process mapping with a data engineer what is happening on the frontend of a case management system, producing data fields on the backend used in dashboards and reports, and (4) facilitating multiple strategic conversations to align the team, supervisors and managers.
+Outputs: In collaboration with others, I (1) led usability testing of a data dashboard with eight people in field offices and Asylum headquarters, (2) created templates to prototype data dashboards among data engineers and data scientists before they spend anytime building them, (3) developed process maps with a data engineer about what is happening on the frontend of a case management system that produced data fields on the banckend, populating dashboards and reports, and (4) facilitated multiple strategic conversations to align the team, supervisors and managers.